Brave Parenting Guide to TikTok

 App store: 12+

-Google play: T (Teens)
+Google Play: T (Teens)

 TikTok: 13+

-Brave Parenting: High School
+Brave Parenting: Not recommended

 1. ADDICTION/OBSESSION